barrique/getdata-011_project/CodeBook.md

 ## Codebook

-This codebook was almost entirely machine-generated, using the *codebook()* function of the package *mesmic*.
+This codebook was almost totally machine generated, using the codebook() function of the package memisc.
 It identifies the variables univocally, associating to each one a range of values.
-*subject* and *activity* encode the subjects and the activity labels, the remaining variables represent the mean of the variables in the original dataset associated to mean and standard deviation.
-Since computing the mean does not alter the original unit of measure of the values, these are unchanged.

-Please refer to the **features_info.txt** file in the original dataset for additional information, and to the **README.md** file in this repository for an explanation of the data tidying process.
+Subject and activity encode the subjects and the activity labels, the remaining variables represent the mean of the variables in the original dataset associated to mean and standard deviation.
+Please refer to the features_info.txt file in the original dataset for additional information, and to the readme.md file in this repository for an explanation of the data tidying process.

-***

 ======================================================================================================================